 Caulking joints give paint jobs a smooth, uniform, and pleasing appearance.
 But the benefits of caulking go beyond aesthetics.
 It creates a seal that blocks water penetration and prevents drafts and hot or cold air loss to the outside.
 It’s best to invest in top-quality siliconized.
 Polyurethane acrylic caulks have long warranties – some of them can last up to 55 years.
 The average house requires around seven tubes of caulks, but it depends on the size of your home.

 Applying a primer is not necessary, depending on the type or condition of the surface.
 However, a primer helps the topcoat bind better to the surface, hides stains or flaws, or facilitates the application of new light-colored paint over existing dark paint.
 Primers usually come in white, gray, or tinted.

 If you’re painting over bare wood or surface with existing latex paint, use a latex primer.
 But if you need to paint over multiple coats of oil-based paint, it’s best to use an oil-based primer.

-The best painters near me are always reliable when you need more helpful exterior painting.
+The best painters in San Ramon, CA are always reliable when you need more helpful exterior painting.
 They will never even hesitate to share the best secrets for achieving the new look to protect and beautify your home for many years to come.